-However, the same study showed that 31 percent of retirees are not confident in the financial security of their retirement.
+However, the same study showed that 20 percent of retirees are not too confident or not confident at all in the financial security of their retirement.

-Into which half of this statistic do you fall?
+Into which segment of this statistic do you fall?
 Will you run out of money during your retirement?
 If so, what can you do about it?

 The good news is that you can take steps to boost your odds of enjoying a retirement free of money stress.
-However, to do this, you must first identify whether you've saved enough for retirement.
-Moreover, if you find that you have not, you must then take the sometimes challenging steps to change your negative financial situation.
+However, you must first identify whether you have saved enough for retirement to do this.
+Moreover, if you have not, you must then take the sometimes challenging steps to change your negative financial situation.

-Before you can determine whether you've saved enough for retirement, you must calculate how much money you need each year.
+Before determining whether you have saved enough for retirement, you must calculate how much money you need each year.

-If you want to travel the globe with your spouse, you'll need more money each year than you would if you are looking forward to relaxing with your grandchildren.
-If you want to help your children buy their first house, you'll need more savings than if you are planning to spend your days catching up on all that reading you missed while working.
+If you want to travel the globe with your spouse, you will need more money each year than you would if you are looking forward to relaxing with your grandchildren.
+Likewise, if you want to help your children buy their first house, you will need more savings than if you are planning to spend your days catching up on all that reading you missed while working.

 At the same time, you need to calculate which of your expenses will change after retirement.
-You might no longer have to make a monthly mortgage payment.
+For example, you might no longer have to make a monthly mortgage payment.
 That is a positive.
 However, you might also need to spend significantly more on your health care.
 That is a negative.
-Maybe you'll drop life insurance and disability coverage or do away with one of your cars.
+Maybe you will drop life insurance and disability coverage or do away with one of your cars.

-Next, you need to estimate how long you think you'll live after retiring.
-This, of course, is no easy task.
+Next, you need to estimate how long you think you will live after retiring.
+That, of course, is no easy task.
 In general, though, people are living longer today.
 It's not unusual to live into your late 80s or beyond.
-Depending on when you retire, then, you might have 25 years or more left to live.
+Depending on when you retire, then you might have 25 years or more left to live.

-What if, after making these calculations, you determine that you have not saved enough for retirement?
+After making these calculations, what if you determine that you have not saved enough for retirement?

 First, don't panic.
-It is scary to come to grips with a lack of retirement funds.
-However, once you know you are in financial trouble, you can at least take steps to change your fortunes.
+It is scary to come to grips with a potential lack of retirement funds.
+However, once you know you are in financial trouble, you can take steps to change your fortunes.

 For instance, you might choose to sell your home.
-This can provide you with an immediate infusion of cash.
-Besides, if you downsize, you'll have to spend less time and money on maintenance, lawn care services, and snow-plowing companies.
-That can add up to significant savings.
+That can provide you with an immediate infusion of cash.
+Besides, if you downsize, you will have to spend less time and money on maintenance, lawn care services, and snow-plowing companies.
+Again, that can add up to significant savings.

-You might also consider moving to a community that is more affordable.
-By living with lower gas, groceries and other regular expenses, you can reduce the monthly strain on your retirement savings.
+You might also consider moving to a more affordable community.
+By living with lower gas, groceries, and other regular expenses, you can reduce the monthly strain on your retirement savings.

 Another key to a financially happy retirement?
 Reduce as much of your consumer debt as possible.
 You do not want to take credit card debt with you into your retirement years.
 Make sure, then, to do everything you can to pay off your high-interest-rate credit cards before you leave the workforce.

-Working longer is another important strategy.
-If you can work past your full retirement age -- whether that age is 65 or 66 -- you'll have more time to pay off debts and sock away savings.
-You'll also boost the size of your monthly Social Security benefit.
-The longer you work -- until the age of 70 -- the larger your monthly benefit will be.
+Working longer is another strategy.
+If you can work past your full retirement age -- whether that age is 66 or 67 -- you will have more time to pay off debts and sock away savings.
+You will also boost the size of your monthly Social Security benefit.
+The longer you work -- until the age of 70 -- the more significant your monthly benefit will be.

 You might also choose to take on a part-time job after you retire.
-This extra income can help you cover basic expenses and keep you from dipping into your savings.
+This extra income can help you cover necessary expenses and avoid dipping into your savings.

-Finally, you might have to adjust the expectations you have for your retirement years.
+Finally, you might have to adjust your expectations for your retirement years.
 You might not be able to take a cruise each year.
 You might not be able to help pay for your grandchildren's college education.
-Remember, your first priority during your retirement is to make sure you have enough money to last until your death.
-Only by focusing on your finances will you be able to meet this goal.
+Remember, your priority during your retirement is to make sure you have enough money to last until your death.
+Only by focusing on your finances will you meet this goal.